Spinon confinement and deconfinement in spin-1 chains: Appendix: String ansatz for broad excitations

 \subsection{Implementation}

 We first recall that the quasiparticle ansatz is a momentum superposition of the uniform MPS ground state in which one tensor is distorted

-For further details on uniform MPS, and in particular of the gauge fixing, we refer to the tangent-space review in Ref.~\cite{Vanderstraeten2019}.
+For further details on uniform MPS, and in particular of the gauge fixing, we refer to the tangent-space review in Ref.~\onlinecite{Vanderstraeten2019}.
 Here we just mention that we always work in the mixed gauge and that the distortion tensor $B$ obeys the left gauge-fixing condition $\sum_{s=1}^d A_L^{s \dag} B^s = \sum_{s=1}^d B^{s \dag} A_L^{s} = 0$ in which we assumed the ground-state tensor $A$ to be in the left-canonical form $\sum_s A_L^{s\dag} A_L^{s} = \one$.
 The quasiparticle ansatz~\eqref{eq:qp} describes local and low-energy excitations to extreme precision \cite{Haegeman2011}.
 However, as the variational subspace on top of the MPS ground state is very localized, it is not expected to accurately capture the effect of large physical operators acting on the ground state~\cite{Haegeman2013}.
-Therefore, broad excitations such as the soliton bound states in the $J_1-J_2-J_3$ model (see main text) are not well described by this ansatz.
-In Ref.~\cite{Haegeman2013} it is suggested to increase the variational support by spreading the distortion over several sites
+Therefore, broad excitations such as the spinon/anti-spinon bound states in the spin-1 chain discussed in the main text are not well described by this ansatz.
+In Ref.~\onlinecite{Haegeman2013} it is suggested to increase the variational support by spreading the distortion over several sites

 The $B$-block in this ansatz contains $D^2 d^N$ elements, where $D$ is the bond dimension and $d$ the physical dimension.
 By taking into account the gauge fixing $D^2 (d-1)d^{N-1}$ elements are truly variational.
 The exponenial scaling in the number of distorted sites makes this ansatz hard to use, except for the paradigmatic AKLT-model~\cite{Haegeman2013, Haegeman2013b}, for which the ground state can be exactly represented by an MPS with bond dimension 2.
 A more efficient representation is given by a tensor decomposition of the $B$-block